rcrowther/django-img/README.md

 ## Broken Images
 The app throws a special error if images are broken i.e. files are missing or unreadable.
 In this case a stock 'broken' image is returned, Using the standard tags there is no need to configure or change in any way for this.
-The image can be [redefined]{#settings}.
+The image can be [redefined](#settings).